JGRennison/OpenTTD-patches/README.md

   Enable stack traces on MinGW, try to demangle C++ symbol names, try to use libbfd for better symbol lookup, handle SIGSEGV while backtracing.

 * Multiplayer desync fixes/changes
-  * Fix YAPF pathfinder desync issue involving rail track type changes which where only passable by a subset of vehicles (trunk bug). (added in v0.6.0)
+  * Fix YAPF pathfinder desync issue involving rail track type changes which where only passable by a subset of vehicles (trunk bug). (added in v0.6.0, fixed in trunk as of v0.7.1)
   * Logging: Various changes and improvements to desync-related logging and debugging, see changelog for details.

+* Translations
+  * German (by Auge): including vehicle group info, vehicle details window, and the zoning toolbar.

 #### Caveats for loading savegames from the [Spring 2013 Patch Pack](http://www.tt-forums.net/viewtopic.php?f=33&t=66892):